CS3733-C21-Team-U/CS3733-C21-Team-U-Project-BWApp/README.md

 ## Acknowledgements
 * Proffessor **Wilson Wong** for creating an amazing course that changed so many of us
 * Brigham and Women's Faulkner Hospital and **Andrew Shinn** for their time and input
-* **Andrew Bonaventura** for beeing an amazing TA and for being aviable whenever we needed him
+* **Andrew Bonaventura** for beeing an amazing TA and for being available whenever we needed him
 * **Kohmei K.**	Lead Software Engineer [@Kohmei358](https://github.com/Kohmei358)
 * **Neville I.**	Asst.
 Lead Software Engineer [@beast-nev](https://github.com/beast-nev)
 * **Kaamil L.**	Asst.
 Lead Software Engineer [@kslokhandwala2022](https://github.com/kslokhandwala2022)